gscruz627/DragonCLI/README.md

 A terminal-based dragon collection and breeding simulator written in C# using .NET.
 Build habitats, grow food, breed dragons, and collect all dragons.

 ---
+## Run Instructions
+use `dotnet publish -r win-x64 --self-contained true` to create an executable or `-r linux-x64` in linux or either `osx-x64` or `osx-arm64` for MacOS, find the executable in `/bin/Release/net8.0/win-x64` or your architecture of choice.
 ## Programming / Coding

 ### Language, Tools, and Dependencies